-- Customer feels vibration in the seat, vehicle floor, footwell, pedals, or steering wheel.
-This condition does not lead to any handling concerns or loss of vehicle control. - Customer feels the vibration while driving at highway speeds from 55 80 mph (88 128 km/h).
+- A vibration is felt in the seat, vehicle floor, footwell, pedals, or steering wheel.
+This condition does not lead to any handling concerns or loss of vehicle control. - A vibration is felt while driving at highway speeds from 55 80 mph (88 128 km/h).